adilbhatia98/CS109A-Group-3/docs/final_notebook/data.md

 + Adjusting GMT to Eastern Time + accounting for daylight savings
 + Manually fixing errors in cells where the delimiting was incorrectly done in the database output and manually re-inserting the delimiting character

-We utilized `ntlk</code`'s `textblob` function in order to analyze the sentiment of tweets in our data set.
+We utilized `ntlk`'s `textblob` function in order to analyze the sentiment of tweets in our data set.
 For each tweet, this function created a polarity score (the more positive a tweet is, the closer the score is to 1; the more negative, the closer it is to -1).
 The function also returns a subjectivity score.
 Lower subjectivity score means that the tweet's polarity score more objectively represents its sentiment.

 ## VIX
 VIX is the first benchmark index to measure expectations of future market volatility